 After passing the Admission to Candidacy Examination, the Dissertation Committee is formed to supervise your dissertation research.
-The Dissertation Committee is appointed in consultation with the GPD.
+The Dissertation Committee is appointed by your dissertation advisor in consultation with the GPD.
 The makeup of this committee is specified in the ODU Graduate Catalog.
-In general, it consists of at least three faculty members (two from the major and one from outside the major department).
+In general, it consists of at least three faculty members (one from outside the major department).
 Its composition will reflect the topic of your dissertation, and the committee chair will be your dissertation advisor.
 This will be accomplished using Graduate Form D2.